 You need to make sure that you pay Stamp Duty within 14 days of the completion or purchase of your property.
 If you do not submit your return and pay the tax within this timeframe, you will face a penalty and the amount due will accrue interest.

-HOW TO PAY STAMP DUTY
+HOW TO PAY 2nd Property STAMP DUTY

 If you have a solicitor, agent or conveyancer helping you with the purchase of your property, they’ll often handle the paperwork for your Stamp Duty payment.
 The solicitor will usually submit the tax return as soon as your purchase is completed.
 They’ll then add the amount of Stamp Duty to their fees, so you can pay it through them.

-If this service is not offered, you can also file a tax return for the Stamp Duty on your second home.
+If this service is not offered, you can also file a tax return for the Stamp Duty on a second home.
 You’ll then have to pay the tax directly to HMRC, following their instructions.

 HOW TO AVOID STAMP DUTY ON A SECOND HOME

-You cannot avoid Stamp Duty other than through certain exemption criteria - e.g. the first-time buyer Stamp Duty exemption.
+You cannot avoid Stamp Duty other than through certain exemption criteria - e.g. the first time buyer Stamp Duty exemption.

 If anyone on the title deeds owns another property, the total amount of Stamp Duty payable will be more expensive as the 3% surcharge for Stamp Duty on second homes will be included.
 If you want to avoid this, you can limit who is on the title deeds to the property.
-You can do this by opting for joint borrower sole proprietor setups, where you can both be on the mortgage but only one of you (most likely the first-time buyer) is on the title deeds.
+You can do this by opting for joint borrower sole proprietor setups, where you can both be on the mortgage but only one of you (most likely the first time buyer) is on the title deeds.

 If you’re married or in a civil partnership, you’ll be treated as one person when it comes to calculating Stamp Duty.
 This means that, if one of you owns another home, you’ll have to pay Additional Stamp Duty regardless of who is on the title deeds...